Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Neural Network/Face Recognition.rst

 The result of face recognition can be validated using VLC.
 You may download VLC media player from the link `here <https://www.videolan.org/vlc/>`__.

-Upon the completion of the software installation, open VLC media player, and go to “Media” -> “Open Network Stream”.
+Upon the completion of the software installation, open VLC media player, and go to "Media" -> "Open Network Stream".

 |image04|

 Make sure your PC is connected to the same network as the Ameba Pro2 board for streaming.
-Since RTSP is used as the streaming protocol, key in `“rtsp://{IPaddress}:{port}”` as the Network URL in VLC media player, replacing {IPaddress} with the IP address of your Ameba Pro2 board, and {port} with the RTSP port shown in Serial Monitor `(e.g., “rtsp://192.168.1.154:554”)`.
+Since RTSP is used as the streaming protocol, key in `"rtsp://{IPaddress}:{port}"` as the Network URL in VLC media player, replacing {IPaddress} with the IP address of your Ameba Pro2 board, and {port} with the RTSP port shown in Serial Monitor `(e.g., "rtsp://192.168.1.154:554")`.
 The default RTSP port number is 554.

-Next, click “Play” to start RTSP streaming to see the result.
+Next, click "Play" to start RTSP streaming to see the result.
 The video stream from the camera will be shown in VLC media player.

 |image05|

-The faces detected by the face recognition neural network model are initially labelled as “unknown”, faces need to be first registered with a name before they can be recognized.
+The faces detected by the face recognition neural network model are initially labelled as "unknown", faces need to be first registered with a name before they can be recognized.

 |image06|